kensho-technologies/graphql-compiler/README.md

 ## Query cost estimation

 Due to GraphQL's easy-to-use nature, queries that use a lot of memory and/or have a long execution time can happen often.
-For better user-friendliness, it might be worthwhile to estimate a query's cost (in terms of time taken and memory used) using statistics without executing the query on the database.
-Since the time and memory required for query execution varies depending on the underlying database, as a rough proxy, we estimate the number of result rows for the given query i.e. the query's cardinality.
+For better user-friendliness, it's worthwhile to estimate a query's cost (in terms of time taken and memory used) using statistics without executing the query on the database.
+Since the time and memory required for query execution varies depending on the underlying database, as a rough proxy, the cost estimator estimate the number of result rows for the given query i.e. the query's cardinality.

 These estimates can be used to improve user-friendliness for query execution.
-For example, the esimates can be used to warn users about a query that asks for too many results.
+For example, the estimates can be used to warn users about a query that asks for too many results.

 ### Statistics